cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 `const { ccclass, property } = _decorator;`
 ```

-Here `_decorator` is a class contains all of the decorators can be used in Cocos Creator, it should be imported from namespace cc before using it.
+Here `_decorator` is a class containing all of the decorators that can be used in Cocos Creator, it should be imported from namespace cc before using it.

-The related code lines are as following:
+The related code lines are as follows:

 ```ts
 import { _decorator, Component, Vec3, EventMouse, input, Input, Animation } from "cc";